Port Charlotte High School: Athletics

 The PCHS athletic department operates programs in football, basketball, baseball, softball, track, cheerleading, golf, wrestling, soccer, volleyball, bowling, swimming, lacrosse, diving, cross country running, and weightlifting, and tennis.
 Athletics at PCHS are regulated by the Florida High School Athletic Association under classification 5A, district 11 (as of 2025).

 The Charlotte Tarpons have long been known Pirates' cross-river rival, with the annual varsity football game between the two teams being known as the Battle of the Peace River, or the Peace River Classic, named after the Peace River which separates Port Charlotte High School from Charlotte High School in Punta Gorda.
-The rivalry started in 1982 when the Tarpons defeated the Pirates 42-0 in the teams' first meeting.
-From the school's founding in the 1980s to the 2010s, the Tarpons proved to be a formidable opponent in football, with the Englewood Sun noting in 2003 that the rivalry had "been one-sided for longer than many of Friday's participants have been alive" As of 2021, the Tarpons had a 36-5 advantage over the Pirates over the entire course of Port Charlotte High's existence.
+The rivalry began in 1982, when the Tarpons defeated the Pirates 42–0 in their first meeting.
+From the school's founding in the 1980s to the 2010s, the Tarpons proved to be a formidable opponent in football, with the Englewood Sun noting in 2003 that the rivalry had "been one-sided for longer than many of Friday's participants have been alive" As of 2021, the Tarpons had a 36–5 advantage over the Pirates over the entire course of Port Charlotte High's existence.
 However, a 2024 article in the Charlotte Sun notes a sharp reversal in trend, in which Port Charlotte is said to have "bigger fish to fry" than the Tarpons after the "Pirates plunder Tarpons".
-In 2025, MaxPreps noted that "Port Charlotte skates past Charlotte with ease," covering the team's 35-7 victory, with another article noting it is the Pirates' fourth win in a row against their cross-river rival.
+In 2025, MaxPreps noted that "Port Charlotte skates past Charlotte with ease," covering the team's 35–7 victory, with another article noting it is the Pirates' fourth win in a row against their cross-river rival.

+The Pirate football team played in regional playoffs in 1998, 1999, 2002, 2011, 2013, 2015, 2016, 2017, 2019, 2022, and 2023.
+The Pirates won their first regional championship on November 28, 2025.
+Individuals from Port Charlotte High achieved state championship in boys cross country in 1994 (class 5A) and 1999 (class 3A).
+The Pirate volleyball team was runner up for state champion in 1988.
+The Pirates were runner up for state champion in girls' weightlifting in 2007, 2015, and 2021, with individuals Michelle Athlerley, Shannon Gribben, Katie Ryuk, and Tara Yount from Port Charlotte achieving state champion titles in 2015, 2006, and 2021, respectively.
+The boys' and girls' basketball and soccer teams have advanced to regional playoffs on multiple occasions, but they have not achieved a championship title.

 Clubs and organizations

-Port Charlotte High School hosts numerous student and staff sponsored clubs and organizations.
+Port Charlotte High School hosts numerous student- and staff-sponsored clubs and organizations.
 As of 2025, there were 25 officially recognized clubs at the school.
 Some of the school's clubs and organizations have received awards and recognition in their own right.